8 great ways to protect your data

 A common security practice for many IT departments includes network segmentation.
 Utilizing the cloud for network segmentation allows you to easily spin up and segregate your network into isolated areas for security purposes.
-Creating public, private and protected instances in the cloud that allow you to create secure zones further enhances your secure data plan.
+Creating public, private, and protected instances in the cloud that allow you to create secure zones further enhances your secure data plan.

 Install operating system updates

 Regular updates to your operating systems are required to install security patches and manage and protect your IT environment from newly discovered threats, as well as increase the efficiency and productivity of your system.
-ENA TrustCompute supports Windows Server (2008 R2 and 2012 R2), Linux, and BSD operating systems and will allow you to rest easy knowing your updates may be regularly scheduled to install the latest updates.
+ENA TrustCompute supports Windows Server (2008 R2 and 2012 R2), Linux, and BSD operating systems and will allow you to rest easy knowing your system will be regularly scheduled to install the latest updates.